tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 In this task, we had to generate a CSR for our server.
 The guide provided the command to do it, which was quite similar to the one used to generate the self-signed certificate.
 As a matter of fact, the only difference was the `-x509` flag, which prevented the command from self-signing the certificate.

 Additionally, we were required to add additional **URLs** for our website.
-To accomplish that, we used the `-addtext` flag coupled with the "subjectAltName" field.
-As such, besides www.l11g04.com, both www.l11g04.net and www.l11g04.pt would be valid hostnames, were the CA to accept our CSR.
+Since we wanted www.l11g04.com, www.l11g04.net and www.l11g04.pt to be valid hostnames, we accomplished that by using the `-addtext` flag coupled with the "subjectAltName" field.
+The final command was the following:

+After running it, two new files were generated.